dacresl/dsi1_stock_exchange/README.md

 ## 📌 Project Scope

-Develop a classification model to determine whether the 10-day or 21-day MA combined with trading volume is a better predictor of stock price movement.
+Develop a classification model to determine if the 10-day and 21-day MA combined with trading volume is a predictor of stock price movement, and if this model can be applied to high volatility time periods such as during the Covid Pandemic.
 The project includes:

 - Data preprocessing
 - Model training